Air and Architect, 10 tips to improve nature ventilation of your building

 5 simple ways to use natural ventilation when designing a new home

 Cover pavements and surrounding grounds with grass or other low heat-absorbing materials.
 By opting for grass, for example, the heat retained in the ground is very minimal.
 This will greatly help to direct cool air inside your home or building.

 Earth mounds are an amazing example of biomimicry that derive their air circulation concepts from insect mounds and black-tailed prairie dogs.
 They are great to add as a part of your home/garden/yard landscape to help aid air circulation, especially in the summer months.

 Like in many oriental landscapes and home designs, water is an important element.
-Fountains, pools or swimming pools can act as transition spaces where air is naturally cooled before passing through interiors.
+Fountains, pools, or swimming pools can act as transition spaces where the air is naturally cooled before passing through interiors.

 Wicker or bamboo furnishings

-These materials are able to encourage good air flow due to their airy construction and low heat retention.
+These materials can encourage good airflow due to their airy construction and low heat retention.
 Wicker and bamboo are ideal for the outdoors, but also work great indoors.

 Frequent opening of windows

 This may seem like a no-brainer, but many people rarely open windows in their homes for reasons ranging from noise to dust and safety concerns.
 This reduces the need for electric fans or other cooling systems and depending on where you live, fresh air can also improve indoor air quality.